Azure/azure-storage-net/README.md

 ## Download & Install

 The Storage Client Library ships with the Microsoft Azure SDK for .NET and also on NuGet.
-You'll find the latest version and hotfixes on NuGet via the `Azure.Storage` package.
+You'll find the latest version and hotfixes on NuGet via the `WindowsAzure.Storage` package.

 This version of the Storage Client Library ships with the storage version 2018-03-28.